T

 Insider tips

-• Utilize Edinburgh's excellent public transport, especially buses, to navigate the city.
+• Utilize the efficient public transport system (buses and trams) to navigate the city.

 Packing highlights

-• Scarf and gloves (even in milder months)
+• Scarf and hat (especially for cooler months)

 Save your Edinburgh trip